chainHero/heroes-service/README.md

 // Every readonly functions in the ledger will be here func (t *HeroesServiceChaincode) query(stub shim.ChaincodeStubInterface, args []string) pb.Response {

-	// Check that the number of argument is sufficient to possibly find the function concern by the query if len(args) < 2 {
+	// Check whether the number of arguments is sufficient if len(args) < 2 {
-		return shim.Error("The number of arguments is insufficient, you need to provide the function for the query.")
+		return shim.Error("The number of arguments is insufficient") }
-	}

-	// Like in the Invoke function, we manage multiple type of query request with the second argument.
+	// Like the Invoke function, we manage multiple type of query requests with the second argument.
 	// We also have only one possible argument: hello if args[1] == "hello" {